Deer Permits and Tags

 • $12.50 Resident Youth (15 and Younger)

 Resident Muzzleloader Either-species/Either-sex Deer Permit (white-tailed or mule deer buck, doe or fawn): Resident Muzzleloader Either-species/Either-sex Deer permits are valid either in the east unit (3, 4, 5, 7, 16) or the west unit (1, 2, 17, 18) during the early muzzleloader season and the regular firearm season using muzzleloading equipment only.
-Available Aug.
-5 - Dec.
+Available at vendor locations or online August 5 - Dec.
 31

 • $42.50 General residents